aManso/mySuitcase/README.md

 1. npm run translate => ng extract-i18n =>
   1.1 Generates messages.xlf file with texts to be translated 1.2 Based on extract-i18n defined in angular.json it merges the new translations to the xlf target files adding an attribute state="new" to those added translations.
-2. npm run start-es => ng serve --proxy-config proxy.conf.json --configuration=es => runs the app with the translated for a specific language in DEV
+2. npm run start-es => ng serve --proxy-config proxy.conf.json --configuration=es-ES => runs the app with the translated for a specific language in DEV
 3. npm run start-prod => ng build --configuration=production --localize => it makes new builds for production with the default locale (en-US) and the different languages (es so far) .
 Currently there is an error in angular.json configuration production optimization option when doing the build, so the inlineCritical option has to be desactivated.

 ## Deploy